 - 12. Injection sites should be free of soil and manure.
-Processing cattle in wet weather increases the chance of injection-site contamination. - Do not use chemical disinfectants to sterilize needles or syringes.
+Processing cattle in wet weather increases the chance of injection-site contamination. - 13.
+Do not use chemical disinfectants to sterilize needles or syringes.
 To sterilize, boil syringe components and reusable needles in water for 20 minutes.
 Disinfectants can cause severe tissue irritation and will reduce the efficacy of products like Modified Live Virus (MLV) vaccines.
-It is best not to disinfect the injection site as product contamination can occur, as well as increased tissue damage.
+It is best not to disinfect the injection best not to disinfect the injection site as product contamination can occur, as well as increased tissue damage.